thsant/add256/README.md

 ### What experiments were initially run on this dataset?

-The first experiments run on this dataset are described in [*A methodology for detection and location of fruits in apples orchards from aerial images*](https://sol.sbc.org.br/index.php/sbiagro/article/view/18369) by Santos & Gebler (2021).
+The first experiments run on this dataset are described in [*A methodology for detection and localization of fruits in apples orchards from aerial images *](https://sol.sbc.org.br/index.php/sbiagro/article/view/18369) by Santos & Gebler (2021).

 Data Collection Process